roitraining/hca-training-days/courses/18-webex-tips-and-tricks/course.md

 - Great tools still need good habits—etiquette prevents most bad-meeting complaints
 - Accessibility isn't an add-on; small defaults make meetings work for more people
 - The second half of this segment covers fixing the audio/video issues that derail meetings
-- We'll close with a live troubleshooting demo

 ---
 # Meeting Etiquette Basics